 Whether you’ve never heard of bitters, or you’re dying to round out your collection, the cool part about bitters is that they don’t go bad, and they are relatively cheap considering that a cocktail needs just a few dashes to add a nice bit of flavor.
 The list I have here is in no way comprehensive, but it does give a fairly rounded view of what’s on the market.

-Amargo Chuncho – Similar to Angostura, but it’s from Peru, and it has a hint of cherry.
+– Amargo Chuncho: Similar to Angostura, but from Peru, with a hint of cherry.

-Scrappy’s Lavender Bitters – A floral, astringent flavor with a subtle finish.
+– Scrappy’s Lavender Bitters: Floral, astringent flavor with a subtle finish.

-Dr. Adam Elmegirab’s Boker’s Bitters – This is made from a recipe dating back to the early 1800s; the flavor is floral spices and citrus.
+– Dr. Adam Elmegirab’s Boker’s Bitters: Made from a recipe dating back to the early 1800s; floral spices and citrus flavor.